Strilanc/Strilanc.github.io/_posts/2015-12-13-Delayed-Choice-Quantum-Erasure.md

 They can't control which choice was made; they have to deduce which choice happened based on where the which-way photon landed.
 However, because the erased and revealed plots look exactly the same as the total plot, you're not missing out on much.)*

-The 'What you can see' column of the diagram is my answer to anyone who thinks DCQE can perform FTL communication "because Bob sees an interference pattern as soon as Alice erases the which-way information".
+The 'What you can see' column of the diagram is my answer to anyone who thinks DCQE can perform faster-than-light communication "because Bob sees an interference pattern as soon as Alice erases the which-way information".
 Even when Alice erases the which-way information, Bob doesn't see an interference pattern.
 It's only when Alice and Bob get back together and compare notes, grouping Bob's results based on Alice's erasure measurement outcomes, that the hidden interference patterns can be revealed.